emilkholod/gitencrypt/README.md

 Replace `<your-passphrase>` with the passphrase used in `gitconfig_filter_openssl_clean`.

-Files in the `.gitencrypt` directory should only be stashed locally and never shared with any person or system that should not have access to these secrets.
+Files in the `gitencrypt` directory should only be stashed locally and never shared with any person or system that should not have access to these secrets.

 ### Repository Setup

-The repository needs to be configured to use these `.gitencrypt` scripts as defined in "Initial Setup".
+The repository needs to be configured to use these `gitencrypt` scripts as defined in "Initial Setup".
 Create the git repository in GitHub then clone to desired directory.

 Navigate to the new repo then open `.git/config` and add the following to the end of the file where `filter` and `diff` attributes are assigned to drivers named `openssl`:
 ```
 [filter "openssl"]
-    smudge = ~/.gitencrypt/gitconfig_filter_openssl_smudge
+    smudge = ~/gitencrypt/gitconfig_filter_openssl_smudge
-    clean = ~/.gitencrypt/gitconfig_filter_openssl_clean
+    clean = ~/gitencrypt/gitconfig_filter_openssl_clean
 [diff "openssl"]
-    textconv = ~/.gitencrypt/gitconfig_diff_openssl_textconv
+    textconv = ~/gitencrypt/gitconfig_diff_openssl_textconv
 ```

 In the project directory create and open `.gitattributes` and add the following content: